MugishaU/RoundRobin/README.md

 # Round Robin

 > :warning: This entire project is called "SecretSend".
-This name was decided after this API was built, which is why naming is inconsistent between the front and back ends.
+This name was decided after this API was built, which is why naming is inconsistent between the front and back end.

 A REST-API that sends emails in a "Secret Santa" style to recipients.
 Deployed with AWS Gateway & Lambda.
 Utilises the https://www.mailjet.com/ API.
 Served by front-end: https://github.com/MugishaU/secretsend_v2.